What is Contract Lifecycle Management?Contract Management

-A Guide to Contract Management Tools and Processes including the key steps of the Contract Lifecycle Management Process and the benefits of Contract Management software.
+A Guide to Contract Management in Procurement including Tools and Processes including the key steps of the Contract Lifecycle Management Process and the benefits of Contract Management software.

 An Overview of Contract Lifecycle Management

 Contract lifecycle management is the management of a company’s end-to-end contracting process with its suppliers, customers and other third parties.
 The complete contract lifecycle management process includes a contract request or initiation, authoring, negotiation/redlining and approval stages, execution and signature as well as obligation monitoring, renewals, amendments and expiration.

 For many organizations, part or all of the contract lifecycle process is highly inefficient and likely manual, leading to poor visibility of contractual relationships, low levels of contract compliance to terms and conditions, and potential exposure to supply chain risk.
 Unfortunately, a poor contract lifecycle management process often means that an organization is not generating the expected value from its contracts.

 What are the benefits Best Practice Contract Management?

 Effective contract management is important to the success of a business and contract lifecycle management software enables digitization and automation of this critical process.
 Contract management software can help to improve contracting efficiency, enable better supply chain visibility and management of obligations, improve contract compliance and help to reduce exposure to risk.

 If you think about it, a contract is the only document that formalizes a relationship between a buyer and a supplier.
 It is what the entire relationship is based on and dictated by – What prices to pay, when to pay, what the SLA’s may be, what the geographical scope of the contract is, penalties, what happens in the event of losses or damages, how intellectual property is protected and so much more.